codecrafters-io/grep-tester/docs/grep-breakdown.md

 ./your_program.sh
 ```

-It will then run grep commands to find matches in a single file:
+It will then run multiple `grep` commands to find matches in a single file:

 ```
 $ grep "ERROR" app.log
 ERROR: Database connection failed
-$ grep -E "\d+ errors? found" debug.log
+$ grep -E "\d+ errors? found" logs/debug.log
 4 errors found
-$ grep -E "^ERROR:" system.log
+$ grep -E "^ERROR:" logs/system.log
 ERROR: Database connection failed
-$ grep -E "warning.*timeout" network.log
+$ grep -E "warning.*timeout" logs/network.log
 warning: connection timeout after 30s
 ```

 ## Notes

 - Output should contain the full line(s) that match the pattern
-- Exit code should be 0 when matches are found
+- Exit code should be 0 when matches are found, else 1
-- Supports advanced regex patterns with quantifiers, anchors, and wildcards

 # Stage 4: Multiple file search

-In this stage, you'll extend grep to search across multiple files.
+In this stage, you'll extend `grep` to search across multiple files.

 ## Multi-file search

-When grep searches multiple files, each matching line is prefixed with the filename followed by a colon.
-Grep processes each file independently and handles different scenarios:
+When `grep` searches multiple files, each matching line is prefixed with the filename followed by a colon.
+Where filename is the name of the file with the path as passed to `grep`.

+`grep` processes each file independently and handles different scenarios:

 File processing behavior:
-  - Existing files with matches: Print all matching lines with "filename:" prefix
+  - Existing files with matches: Print all matching lines with `<filename>:` prefix
   - Existing files without matches: No output (silent)
   - Non-existent files: Print error message to stderr and continue processing remaining files

 Exit code logic:
-  - Exit 0: At least one file had matches (regardless of missing files or files without matches)
+  - Exit 0: At least one file had matches
   - Exit 1: No matches found in any existing file
-  - Exit 2: Any specified files are missing/inaccessible (highest priority)
+  - Exit 2: Any specified files are missing/inaccessible (regardless of matches / no matches)

 Common scenarios:
   - file1 (match), file2 (no match) → Exit 0, show file1 matches only
-  - file1 (match), file2 (missing) → Exit 0, show file1 matches + stderr error for file2
+  - file1 (match), file2 (missing) → Exit 2, show file1 matches + stderr error for file2
   - file1 (no match), file2 (missing) → Exit 2, show only stderr error for file2
   - file1 (no match), file2 (no match) → Exit 1, no output
-  - file1 (match), file2 (no match), file3 (missing) → Exit 0, show file1 matches + stderr error for file3
+  - file1 (match), file2 (no match), file3 (missing) → Exit 2, show file1 matches + stderr error for file3

 ## Tests